 There are four types of returns available.
 The type you need to file is generally based on your residency status.
-Read the following to decide if you are a full-year resident, part-year resident, or nonresident of Indiana and which type of return you should file.
+Read the following to decide if you are part-year resident, a nonresident of Indiana, or a full-year resident, and which type of return you should file.